Rotator Cuff Tears

 How do you diagnose a tear?

 A complete history and physical in the office is mandatory to start.
 Most rotator cuff tears can be diagnosed this way.
 Radiological testing such as an MRI (magnetic resonance imaging) can be useful in defining the tear pattern, configuration and tendons involved.
+I routinely use Ultrasonography in the office to look at rotator cuff injuries.
+It is very easy, quick and inexpensive to use for the diagnosis of rotator cuff injuries.

 OK, so my rotator cuff is torn.

 There have been multiple studies to show that not everyone with a tear needs surgery.
-As with impingement syndrome, we will begin with physical therapy and oral anti-inflammatory medicine.
+As with impingement syndrome or bursitis, we will begin with physical therapy and oral anti-inflammatory medicine.
 Having a good physical therapist is a must.
 We work with the best shoulder physical therapists in Austin and the surrounding areas.
 If you have had therapy, have taken your anti-inflammatory medicines and you are not getting better you may be a candidate for surgery.
 Just the mention of surgery scares people, but this is a good thing.
 You see, some patients can be somewhat careless about therapy and their medicine, but if they know that the only other option is surgery, then they may be more religious with the prescribed treatments.

 What is the natural progression of a torn tendon?

 Physical therapy is designed to help the torn tissues/scar heal in a more normal fashion.
-If this happens in your shoulder the tear could close up if it is small or keep from more tearing if it is large.
+If this happens in your shoulder, the tear could close up if it is small or keep from more tearing if it is large.
 As this happens the pain in your shoulder will get better and eventually go away.
 If your shoulder pain continues even with the therapy and the medication, your tear is not healing in the right fashion and may even be re-tearing and getting larger.

 I did my therapy, took my medicine and I am still having pain.
 What is next?

 If you do end up having to have a rotator cuff repair with surgery, relax.
 The rotator cuff tendon used to be repaired with a large incision in the front of the shoulder.
 This gave us access to the torn tendon for direct repair.
 New advances in arthroscopic rotator cuff repair enable us to use very small incisions through which small instruments are passed to suture the torn tendon.
 The small incisions give you less swelling, pain and tissue bleeding which translate to an easier rehabilitation for you and your shoulder.
+Please see section on shoulder surgery in the website.

 Can all rotator cuff tears be fixed?